 Hailed as “a great organist” displaying “phenomenal technique and sheer musicality” (Bloomberg News), James Kennerley is a multi-faceted musician, working as a conductor, keyboardist, singer, and composer.
 His performances are known for their illustrious flair and thrilling virtuosity, subtlety and finesse, drawing on the full resources of the instrument.
 James’ YouTube performances have enjoyed worldwide popularity and millions of views globally.

-Mr. Kennerley recently made his Carnegie Hall solo début with the celebrated ensemble the Sejong Soloists.
-Performances this season include concerts at Alice Tully Hall, the Frick Collection, the feature holiday concert at the Metropolitan Museum’s MetLiveArts series, and a tour to the West Coast in November 2016.
+Mr. Kennerley made his Carnegie Hall solo début in 2016 with the celebrated ensemble the Sejong Soloists.
+Performances this season include concerts at Alice Tully Hall, the Frick Collection, the Metropolitan Museum’s MetLiveArts series, and in the Lincoln Center White Light festival.
 He has also given concerts at Washington National Cathedral, Saint Patrick’s Cathedral, Princeton University, the Royal Albert Hall, Saint Paul’s Cathedral, Westminster Abbey, and other major venues throughout the United States and Europe.
 Mr. Kennerley was a prizewinner at the 2008 Albert Schweitzer International Organ Competition, and a finalist at the inaugural (2013) Longwood Gardens International Organ Competition.

-A prize-winning composer, he specializes in music for organ and choral ensembles, and for works that incorporate historic instruments.
-His 2012 piece Lauda novella was featured as part of the Twelfth Night Festival at Trinity Church, Wall Street and he was awarded first place in the Association of Anglican Musicians 2013 composition competition.
-Mr. Kennerley led a workshop for the composers of Princeton Sound Kitchen, which will result in an opera scheduled to be performed in 2017.
+A prize-winning composer, he specializes in music for organ and choral ensembles, and in works that incorporate historic instruments.
+His 2012 piece Lauda novella was featured as part of the Twelfth Night Festival at Trinity Church Wall Street, and he was awarded first place in the Association of Anglican Musicians 2013 composition competition.
+Mr. Kennerley led a workshop for the composers of Princeton Sound Kitchen.
 Mr. Kennerley made his New York orchestral conducting debut at Lincoln Center in 2009 in two performances of the contemporary operetta, The Velvet Oratorio.
 He was Music Director for the Virginia Best Adams Fellows at the Carmel Bach Festival in July 2016, and conductor of ground-breaking US premieres of Cuban eighteenth-century music at the Hispanic Society in New York City in May that same year.

-Lauded as an “excellent, true-toned tenor” by New Yorker critic Alex Ross, Mr. Kennerley has performed with many groups, including the choir of Trinity Church, Wall Street, Saint Thomas, Fifth Avenue, TENET, and the Clarion Music Society.
-He has studied with David Lowe, Robert Rice, Braeden Harris, and Maureen O’Flynn, and made his BAM/Mark Morris Dance Company soloist début in 2010 with Beethoven’s Choral Fantasy.
+Lauded as an “excellent, true-toned tenor” by New Yorker critic Alex Ross, Mr. Kennerley has performed with many groups, including the Choir of Trinity Wall Street, Saint Thomas, Fifth Avenue, TENET, and the Clarion Music Society.
+He has studied with David Lowe, Robert Rice, Braeden Harris, and Maureen O’Flynn, and made his BAM/Mark Morris Dance Company solo début in 2010 in Beethoven’s Choral Fantasy.
 He was a prizewinner in the 2015 New York Oratorio Society’s vocal competition held at Carnegie Hall.
-In December 2015 he held the world record of both playing continuo and singing the tenor solos in performances of Handel’s Messiah with Julian Wachner and the Choir and Orchestra of Trinity Church, Wall Street!
+In December 2015, he made the world premiere of both playing continuo and singing the tenor solos in performances of Handel’s Messiah with Julian Wachner and the Choir and Orchestra of Trinity Church Wall Street!

-A native of the United Kingdom, Mr. Kennerley is Organist and Choirmaster at Saint Ignatius of Antioch Episcopal Church, New York City, where he directs the professional choir and coordinates the church’s extensive concert series.
+A native of the United Kingdom, Mr. Kennerley is the director of music at St. Paul’s Choir School and Parish in Cambridge, MA.
+He was Organist and Choirmaster at Saint Ignatius of Antioch Episcopal Church, New York City from 2013-2019.
+There he directed the professional choir and coordinated the church’s extensive concert series.
 From 2008 he held a similar position at the Church of Saint Mary the Virgin, Times Square.
 He is also part of a team of musicians at Park Avenue Synagogue in New York City, one of the foremost centers of Jewish music and liturgy in the world.
 Mr. Kennerley was born in 1984 and became a chorister of Chelmsford Cathedral.
 He was educated at Harrow School and Cambridge University, where he was Organ Scholar at Jesus College.
 He was then appointed Organ Scholar of Saint Paul’s Cathedral, London, where he worked daily with the choir of men and boys under the direction of Malcolm Archer, and had the honour of performing in the presence of HM the Queen on several occasions.
 Mr. Kennerley was subsequently Associate Director of Music and Director of the Choir of Men and Boys at Christ Church, Greenwich, Connecticut.